tmr4/py65_int/README.md

 # Handling 6502 interrupts in py65
 Py65 (https://github.com/mnaberez/py65) is a great simulator for the 6502.
 It doesn't handle interrupts though, so if you use interrupt driven I/O in your 6502 project you'll have to modify your code to simulate it in py65.
 This could be as simple as defining new getc and putc routines to map py65 I/O to the same addresses as used in your interrupt I/O.  However, maintaining a separate version of your code for simulation may be a hassle if you add more interrupts or if they get too complex.
 Luckily, py65 is open-source and modifying it to handle interrupts isn't very difficult.

 This repository provides a framework for handling interrupts in py65.
-Ideally, you'd specify the interrupt and it's address on the command-line.
+Ideally, you'd specify the interrupt device and it's base address on the command-line.
 I'm not there yet and may never be.
-I've included routines for a basic VIA shift register interrupt that I use to interface with a PS/2 keyboard, an ACIA receiver data register full interrupt and ACIA transmitter data register functionality.
+I've included sample routines for a basic VIA shift register interrupt that I use to interface with a PS/2 keyboard, an ACIA receiver data register full interrupt that I use for SD card access and ACIA transmitter data register functionality for serial output to a display.
 A few modifications need to be made to core py65 modules as well.

 # Contents

+I've added three modules, interrupts, via65c02 and acia65c02 to allow py65 to handle interrupts.
+As samples, I've provided the code needed to handle the interrupts for my current 6502 build.
+They should give you an idea for writing your own handlers.
+Note that I'm a Python newbie and appreciate any feedback to make these better.

-* `interrupts.py` sets up the interrupts
+* `interrupts.py`

+This file sets up the interrupts you want to simulate.
+An instance of the Interrupts class is created in the py65 monitor.
+In my sample, upon initialization, the Interrupts class pulls the MPU's IRQ pin high and creates an instance of the VIA and ACIA classes using the provided base addresses for these devices.

-* `via65c02.py` handles VIA interrupts
+* `via65c02.py`

+This file defines the VIA class.
+In my sample, I've modeled a very simple shift register interrupt which, when enabled, creates a thread that polls the console, checking for a key press.
+When it detects one it pulls the MPU IRQ pin low.
+The class also sets up a callback to retreive the shift register contents when read.
+To facilitate escaping to the monitor I've added code to capture <ESC>Q or <ESC>q.

-* `acia65c02.py` handles ACIA interrupts
+* `acia65c02.py`

+This file defines the ACIA class.
+My sample defines callbacks for the transmitter and receiver registers.
+I've also included code to simulate the raw SD card access available on my 6502 build.

 # Modifications to core py65 modules

 I've tried to minimize the changes to the core py65 modules.
 The following modifications are needed for py65 to handle the interrupts above: